degreework/Chat-/README.md

 run the app of Front

 Step 4
-in the console go to the chat directory and use this command nodejs sever.js
+in the console go to the chat directory and use this command:
+   > nodejs sever.js